Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 * internet connection (your access and bandwidth)
 * data storage - this might or might not be available, but you still need some portable media or a good internet connection to be able to take the data home and do backups

-See the main section about [data storage media](#storing-data) and the earlier section of this chapter about [what might be available to you on site](#on-site), for more information.
+See the main section about [data storage media](#types-of-storage-media) and the earlier section of this chapter about [what might be available to you at your field site](#on-site), for more information.

 If your instrumentation and data storage are connected to an electrical supply, maybe you need to consider an external power supply such as a UPS, to keep them running in case of power loss.
 In this case, find out details of the [electricity supply](#power-and-electricity-supply) where your instrumentation and data storage will be located, to ensure compatibility.